Apply for BAföG to attend school

 - notice of orphan’s pension,

-- scholarship notification, or
+- scholarship award letter, or

 - Riester pension certificate

-Proof of assets or debts as of the date of application, for example, a bank statement.
+- Proof of assets or debts as of the date of application, for example, a bank statement.

 -